Xeway/ERC/README.md

 function buy(uint256 id, uint256 amount) external;
 ```

-Allows the option buyer to buy `amount` of options from option issuance with the defined `id`.
+Allows the buyer to buy `amount` of option tokens from option issuance with the defined `id`.

 The buyer has to allow the token contract to transfer the (fraction of total) `premium` in the specified `premiumToken` to option seller.
 During the call of the function, the premium is be directly transferred to the seller.